moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 ## Getting Started

 To get started, create an issue in the [UX Research Project](https://gitlab.com/gitlab-org/ux-research/-/issues) and use the **[discover-jtbd](https://gitlab.com/gitlab-org/ux-research/-/blob/master/.gitlab/issue_templates/discover-jtbd.md)** issue template.
-Fill out the issue as best as you can, then tag the UX Researcher for your stage (or whoever will be driving the research).
-If you need a DRI to drive JTBD research for your team, head over to the `#ux_research` Slack channel to see if anyone is available to help.
-Once you have an issue and a DRI, you're ready to roll!
+Fill out the issue as best as you can.
+If you need asistance with getting started reach out to a JTBD Expert by going to [this page](https://about.gitlab.com/company/team/?department=product-design) and search the page for " job to be done expert" using `cmd + F`.
+Once you have an issue and your team selected, you're ready to roll!

 You'll also want to create a copy of our [JTBD Canvas Template](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=oMR9VPNke7aIfCoU-1) that will be used throughout this process.
 This will help you visualize what you know (or think you know) about a particular Domain area's Job Performers, and to get alignment with your team on all the aspects of the Domain.